TrDA-hab/Projects/I2C multi display/README.md

    - or up to x8 maximum, if you modify the circuit (if you are using ESP32).
  - You can only send information to one display currently active (including the corresponding relay).
  - The display backlight can only be controlled on the active display.
 The inactive display saves the display subgrid state.
+ - **!!!Caution!!!**
- - **Caution!!!
-Displays must be initialized every time the ESP8266 is powered off/on.**
+   - Displays must be initialized every time the ESP8266/ESP32 is powered off/on.
+   - After Hardware or Software Reset, all display settings are saved.**

 ## 1. I2C multi display (minimal cofiguration).
 ![](https://raw.githubusercontent.com/TrDA-hab/Projects/master/I2C%20multi%20display/4161.jpg)